andyharless/ngdplt_cat/README.md

 Other Associated CATs
 - Mostly experimental
-- Note that fractional tokens, even just 1 mojo (which makes it non-fungible) are possible
+- Note that fractional token issuance, even just 1 mojo (which makes it non-fungible) is possible